2 4 0 T U R B O . C O M

 Clutch Pedal Box

-I used some clip-on barrel nuts (also known as U-nuts) that I got from McMaster-Carr, PN 95210A150.
+I used some clip-on barrel nuts (also known as U-nuts), which I got from McMaster-Carr.
+PN 95210A150.

 Thread pitch is metric: M6 x 1mm.
 These are made for a panel thickness of 0.8 to 4 mm.